zerc/mongo-python-driver/doc/examples/aggregation.rst

 ---------------------

-This example shows how to use the :meth:`~pymongo.collection.Collection.aggregate` method to use the aggregation framework.
+This example shows how to use the `~.collection.Collection.aggregate` method to use the aggregation framework.
 We'll perform a simple aggregation to count the number of occurrences for each tag in the ``tags`` array, across the entire collection.
 To achieve this we need to pass in three operations to the pipeline.
 First, we need to unwind the ``tags`` array, then group by the tags and sum them up, finally we sort by count.

-As python dictionaries don't maintain order you should use :class:`~bson.son.SON` or :class:`collections.OrderedDict` where explicit ordering is required eg "$sort":
+As python dictionaries don't maintain order you should use `~.bson.son.SON` or `collections.OrderedDict` where explicit ordering is required eg "$sort":

 .. note::